Emerging Infectious Disease Network

 - 3.2001: What

-of the 2001 Epidemic David Harvey: Department of Agricultural Economics
+Assessment of the 2001 Epidemic David Harvey: Department of Agricultural

-and Food Marketing, Universty of Newcastle upon Tyne.
-Assessment of
+Economics and Food Marketing, Universty of Newcastle upon Tyne.

 - 5.24.2001

-undertaken by: UK Department of Health, Department of Environment, Transport
+Department of Health, Department of Environment, Transport and the

 - 5.24.2001:

-and Disposal of Animals - Further Guidance Foot and Mouth Disease UK Department of
+Slaughter and Disposal of Animals - Further Guidance Foot and Mouth Disease UK

-OIE / FAO International Scientific Conference on foot and mouth disease -
+the OIE / FAO International Scientific Conference on foot and mouth

-release Download the final report (resolutions, agenda, list of
+press release Download the final report (resolutions, agenda,

 Discussion: